Skip to content

 Throughout this phase:

-1. plaintext receipt content stays inside authorized Vault or TEE boundaries
+1. plaintext receipt content stays inside the authorized Vault boundary

 2. the protocol relies on record linkage, commitments, evidence, and execution artifacts rather than unrestricted plaintext movement